aheadlabs/devops-toolset/README.md

 ![Connect to feed](.media/connect-to-feed.png)
 2. Unzip the package to a directory<br>
 e.g.: /devops-toolset
-3. Call the scripts taking /code as the base path.<br>
-i.e.: /wordpress/SetConfigValues.ps1 for /code/wordpress/SetConfigValues.ps1
+3. Add this directory to the PYTHONPATH environment variable.

 # File structure
 | Directory / file | Description |